 For more information visit the CLEP website

-During the fall and spring, coursework is kept to two consecutive days per week.
+Coursework is kept to 2 consecutive days per week.
 You must also factor in time for your field experiences.

 Since the program is cohort-based, your schedule is assigned.

-Yes, a baccalaureate degree from an accredited college or university is required for admissions.
-The degree conferred should be posted on the official transcript you submit.
+Yes, a Baccalaureate Degree from an accredited college or university is required for admissions.
+The degree conferral should be posted on the final official transcript you submit.